Texas Tender Editing Tips

 - HEADER – Title / Author Last Name on left / page # top right

-– FIRST PAGE – top left, single-spaced (only place for single, not doubled) include: Author Name / 2nd line, street address / 3rd line city, state, zip code / 4th line phone number / 5th line email address / 6th line website if any / 7th line genre /8th line word count
+- FIRST PAGE – top left, single-spaced (the only place for single, not doubled) include: Author Name / 2nd line, street address / 3rd line city, state, zip code / 4th line phone number / 5th line email address / 6th line website if any / 7th line genre /8th line word count

 I know there will be those who disagree, but one of our favorite mentors told Ron and me that readers don’t like dark pages, long paragraphs with few breaks.
 He suggested that we shoot for a four-line paragraph.
 Some will be two, others six.
 Look back at these tips I’m writing, and you’ll see I practice what I preach.
 Mix it up, long ones, short ones.
 Variety makes your writing interesting.

 Know what yours are and guard against them.
 Just and little are two of mine.
 Go ahead and write like you talk–then rewrite.
-Remember, only God writes in stone, the rest of us rewrite.
+Remember, only God writes in stone; the rest of us rewrite.
 (I know I repeat that almost every Texas Tender, but in my humble opinion, it bears repeating!
 Too many folks are way too proud of their work and think it doesn’t need editing.)

 Mix it up!
 In first grade, we wrote simple sentences.
 He coughed.
 And by senior English, compound sentences were easy, and complex diagramming put all predicates, conjunctions, prepositional phrases, and modifiers in their place!
 A prepositional phrase is a good way to start a sentence here and there, at the end, A-Okay, but not every sentence one after the next with the same structure no matter how good any of them is.

 Besides reading only for content when rewriting, be aware of how the sentences are put together.
 Long ones, short ones.
-Being able to put four-line (approximately forty words) sentences together does not show how intelligent you are, it just makes for hard reading for your customers.
+Being able to put four-line (approximately forty words) sentences together does not show how intelligent you are.
+It just makes for hard reading for your customers.
 Who likes to have to go back and reread a sentence three times to try and get what the author meant to say?

-PASSIVE vs. ACTIVE – Don’t use too many passive, ‘to-be’ verbs (is, was, were, have, has, had, be, being, been, etc.) in your narrative.
+PASSIVE vs. ACTIVE – Don’t use too many passive, ‘to-be verbs (is, was, were, have, has, had, be, being, been, etc.) in your narrative.
 They’re okay (though not always the best) in dialogue because we do use them abundantly when we speak, but in your story, they are weak and passive.
 VERBS DRIVE YOUR STORY, not adjectives and adverbs!

 Go through and count your ‘was’s and your ‘had’s.
 See how many you can delete and replace with a more active verb.
-Often you are able to delete a ‘was’ by simply rearranging your sentence.
+Often you can delete a ‘was’ by simply rearranging your sentence.
 Other times, you may need to be a little more creative, use a few more words, but keep in mind always – active is better than passive, even if it takes extra words.

-WAS …ING – Check for instances wherever a ‘was’ is followed by an ‘ing’ verb (example: was singing / change to sang; was plowing/plowed; was parting/parted).
+Check for instances wherever a ‘was’ is followed by an ‘ing’ verb (example: was singing / change to sang; was plowing/plowed; was parting/parted).
 Yes, there are times you NEED the present, past, or future progressive tenses, but delete the to-be verb – usually ‘was’ – and replace the ‘ing’ on your active verb with an ‘ed’ for simple past tense and see if it doesn’t sound better and plenty active.
 If it works, you’ve deleted a passive to-be verb AND an ‘ing’!
 Good job!